ksanu1998/starter-academic/content/project/conv-NumPy/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Conv2D using only NumPy"
-summary: 'This code performs different types of 2D convolutions given the input and kernel parameters.
-It currently supports Conv2D and DepthwiseConv2D with stride, kernel dilation and image padding options.
+summary: 'This code performs 2D convolution with the given input parameters.
+It currently supports `stride`, `padding`, `dilation`, and `groups` options.
+Tested for correctness with `torch.nn.functional.conv2d` and code included in the notebook.
+Take a glance through this code to understand how convolution with different options works.
 This work is being done during my summer internship at DeGirum Corp., Santa Clara.'
 authors:
   - admin
 tags: []